 Steve Young

-Steve Young is a dedicated husband and father who loves observing nature and working with the Choctawhatchee Basin Alliance.
-He is a retired Fortune 500 company executive who enjoys investing, kayak fishing, and cycling.
+Steve Young is a dedicated husband and father who loves observing nature and enjoys giving back to the community by volunteering with with CBA, fostering dogs and as a Commissioner for the South Walton Mosquito District.
+His involvement with the CBA began with water quality monitoring and grew to include oyster gardening, advisory board member and the executive committee as chair.
 Most days start with a cup of coffee on the dock to watch the sunrise over the Bay.
-He has a passion for sustainable living and is committed to preserving the Choctawhatchee Basin for future generations.
-He has a BS in Chemical Engineering from Colorado State University.
+He has a passion for sustainable living and is committed to preserving Choctawhatchee Bay for future generations.
+He enjoys kayak fishing, cruiser bike riding, investing, and fostering rescue dogs.
+He has a BS in Chemical Engineering from Colorado State University and retired from a Fortune 500 company as an executive.

 Monica Wallis